-- During the hearing, the Respondent raised a preliminary issue.
-The Respondent objected [4] to a portion of the Complainant's rebuttal package.
-The Respondent objected to Exhibit C-2 pages 120-140, as this is post facto evidence for the 2013 assessment.
-In addition; - the Respondent alleged that this was not rebuttal to any of the Respondent's evidence.
-If indeed the information was valid, the information should have been included in the Complainant's original disclosure.
+[5] During the hearing, the Respondent raised a preliminary issue.
+The Respondent objected to a portion of the Complainant's rebuttal package, specifically pages 120-140 of exhibit C-2; as this was post facto evidence for the 2013 assessment.
+In addition;

-- b.
-The Respondent stated that the subject's 2013 assessment is based on the condition in 2012 while the proposed information pertained to 2013, and that was not available or relevant for the 2013 assessment to the City. - [5] The Complainant challenged the objection put forth by the Respondent and advised the Board on a number of authorities to support the Complainant's challenge to the Respondent's objection.
-The authorities are found in the preliminary issues documentation included in the Complainant's evidence package [Exhibit C-3, pages 92-148]. - [6] The Complainant advised the Board that the legislation contemplated the use of surrebuttal evidence to be brought forth to the hearing [Matters Relating to Assessment Complaints (MRAC) Regulation s.8 (2) (c)].
+- a.
+The Respondent alleged that this was not rebuttal to any of the Respondent's evidence.
+If indeed, the information was valid, the information should have been included in the Complainant's original disclosure. - b.
+The Respondent stated that the subject's 2013 assessment was based on the condition in 2012 while the proposed information pertained to 2013, and that was not available or relevant for the 2013 assessment. - [6] The Complainant challenged the objection put forth by the Respondent and cited a number of authorities to support the Complainant's challenge to the Respondent's objection.
+The authorities are found in the preliminary issues documentation included in the Complainant's evidence package [Exhibit C-3, pages 92-148]. - [7] The Complainant advised the Board that the legislation contemplated the use of surrebuttal evidence to be brought forth to the hearing [Matters Relating to Assessment Complaints (MRAC) Regulation s.8 (2) (c)].